 Replace the air cleaner element according to the maintenance schedule in the "Warranty and Maintenance Booklet".
 Under extremely dusty conditions, replace it more frequently.
-It is recommended that you always use genuine SUBARU parts.
+It is recommended that you always use genuine SUBARU parts. ▼ Non-turbo models ing.

-▼ Turbo models

 1. Unsnap the two clamps holding the air cleaner case cover.